What does this order mean for hospitals and their clinics?

 Will I still have to make an appointment to be tested?

 Contact your primary care provider to arrange for testing.
-Generally, you will not be required to schedule an appointment with your doctor prior to being tested for COVID-19 if you are in one of the three groups who must be tested under the Order.
+Generally, you should not be required to schedule an appointment with your doctor prior to being tested for COVID-19 if you do not have COVID-19 symptoms.

 Will all hospitals provide COVID-19 testing?

 Yes.
-The Order requires hospitals and their clinics to provide COVID-19 testing to anyone with COVID-19 symptoms, anyone who is a contact to a person who tested positive for COVID-19, and anyone at higher risk of exposure to COVID-19.
+The Order requires hospitals and their clinics to provide COVID-19 testing to any patient who has COVID-19 symptoms, was exposed to a person who tested positive for COVID-19, has been referred by the County Public Health Department for COVID-19 testing, or is an essential worker.
 However, no one should go to a hospital to be tested for COVID-19 unless they need emergency care.

 Does this Order require large healthcare systems to test me for COVID-19 antibodies?